openxla/stablehlo/README.md

 ```

 If you've built MLIR & StableHLO using the script above, the Python bindings
-for MLIR are already built.
+for MLIR may already built.

 After you have built the project you can import the Python bindings to begin
 by modifying your Python path variable